Alaskan Bushwheels ARE bUILT for landing off-field in the most rugged backcountry conditions.

 Flying a light sport aircraft?
-Choose 26" or 29" Airstreaks, or consider the new experimental Ultralight Bushwheels.
+A solid choice would be 26" or 29" Airstreaks, or consider the experimental Ultralight Bushwheels.

 First time upgrading from standard tube-type tires?
-Go for 26" Bushwheels.
+You might want to go for 26" Bushwheels.

 Flying a Cessna, Maule, or heavier bush plane?
-Look into a set of 29" Bushwheels.
+Most tend to chose 29" or 31" Bushwheels.

 Want the ultimate go-to bush tire?
 Choose 31" Bushwheels.